 - Kindness: Believe it or not, plants respond to the spoken word.
-“There is evidence that plants respond to sound,” says Rich Marini, PhD, Head horticulturist at Penn State University.
-IKEA’s recent headline making experiment supports this claim, showing two plants that received contrasting verbal communications from passersby.
-One wilted — the one that was bullied — and the other flourished.
+“There is evidence that plants respond to sound,” says Rich Marini, PhD, head horticulturist at Penn State University.
+IKEA’s recent headline-making experiment supports this claim, showing two plants that received contrasting verbal communications from passersby.
+One wilted (the one that was bullied) and the other flourished.
 Commit to kindness in the home, and your tree will thank you.

 When a ficus lyrata’s environment isn’t ideal, it’s more susceptible to disease.
-There are three bacterial and seven fungal infections known to plague the ficus family: crown gall, pseudomonas leaf spot, and xanthomonos leaf spot are each caused by a specific bacterium, while anthracnose, botrytis blight, corynespora leaf spot, myrothecium leaf spot, rhizoctonia root rot, phytophthora/pythium and southern blight represent the fungal threats facing your plant.
+There are three bacterial and seven fungal infections known to plague the ficus family: crown gall, pseudomonas leaf spot, and xanthomonos leaf spot are each caused by a specific bacterium, while anthracnose, botrytis blight, corynespora leaf spot, myrothecium leaf spot, rhizoctonia root rot, phytophthora/pythium, and southern blight represent the fungal threats facing your plant.

-Symptoms of disease include yellowing, shriveled or droopy leaves, brown spots, leaf drop, stunted new growth, and eventually, death.
+Symptoms of disease include yellowing, shriveled, or droopy leaves, brown spots, leaf drop, stunted new growth, and, eventually, death.
 By far, the most common fiddle leaf fig disease is root rot, a condition which presents one, some of, or even all of these symptoms.

 To treat root rot, first make sure your diagnosis is accurate.
-Then, pull your plant out of its pot, identify and cut away wet, mushy, dark roots, and let your tree dry out a bit.
+Then pull your plant out of its pot, identify and cut away wet, mushy, dark roots, and let your tree dry out a bit.

 Another threat to your ficus lyrata is an unseen insect infestation.
-We say “unseen” because often, by the time a fiddle leaf fig caregiver is aware of the problem, it’s already out of control.
+We say “unseen” because often by the time a fiddle leaf fig caregiver is aware of the problem, it’s already out of control.

-Spider mites, mealy bugs, and fungus gnats are the most common pests known to plague the ficus lyrata.
+Spider mites, mealybugs, and fungus gnats are the most common pests known to plague the ficus lyrata.

-Mealy bugs appear with a cottony substance and wet, honeydew.
-Fungus gnats can be entirely invisible or show themselves in a cloud of fruit fly looking swarms when you or a family member walks by.
+Mealybugs appear with a cottony substance and wet honeydew.
+Fungus gnats can be entirely invisible or show themselves in a cloud of fruit fly-looking swarms when you or a family member walks by.

+The good news is that treatment options for these pests are generally simple and effective.
 That is, if you’re willing to employ some consistent observation and diligence, chances are good you’ll be able to get rid of the buggers.

-Unfortunately, A caregiver’s own loving attention often kills a fiddle leaf fig tree.
-That’s because when one of the three problems above manifests, humans (especially us plant-loving ones) tend to overtreat the problem.
+Unfortunately, a caregiver’s own loving attention often kills a fiddle leaf fig tree.
+That’s because when one of the three problems above manifests, humans (especially us plant-loving ones) tend to over-treat the problem.
 Here are a few of the most common examples:

-- Overwatering, trying to keep the soil moist out of fear of the plant’s thirst
+- Over-watering, trying to keep the soil moist out of fear of the plant’s thirst.

-- Drastic environmental changes, like moving a plant from a dark corner straight into direct sunlight or bringing a tree home from a moist greenhouse into your dry, climate controlled home.
+- Drastic environmental changes, like moving a plant from a dark corner straight into direct sunlight or bringing a tree home from a moist greenhouse into your dry, climate-controlled home.

 - Excessive insect eradication.
 Finding bugs can be unnerving, and many fiddle leaf fig caregivers go overboard in treating the problem.
 An overzealous pest treatment can be just as harmful to the plant as the infestation itself.